webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/soars-on-amazing-wings.md

+---
+aliases:
----,aliases:,- soars on amazing wings,tags:,- Compendium/CSRD/en/Foci,---
+- soars on amazing wings
+tags:
+- Compendium/CSRD/en/Foci
+---

 Many superheroes can fly, and some even have wings.
 You can use your wings for movement, attacks, and defense.
  ### Intrusion